Stackclash/5e-vault/3. The Party/Players/Faerah Duskrane.md

     description: "You can take a bonus action on each of your turns to take the Dash, Disengage, or Hide action."
   - name: "Uncanny Dodge"
     description: "When an attacker that you can see hits you with an attack, you can use your reaction to halve the attack’s damage against you."
+  - name: "Evasion"
+    description: "When you are subjected to an effect that allows you to make a DEX saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail."
   - name: "Expertise"
     description: "Your proficiency bonus is doubled for any ability check you make that uses any of the chosen proficiencies."
 feats: []